 What type of nailer should I use on MDF and plywood?

 MDF, which is medium-density fiberboard, is a type of composite wood that is made from wood fibers.
 It’s often used for cabinets, shelving, and other indoor projects.

-Plywood is a type of wood that is made from multiple layers of thin wood veneers.
+Plywood is a type of wood made from multiple layers of thin wood veneers.
 It’s often used for building projects, such as walls, floors, and roofs.

 For both MDF and plywood, you’ll need a finish nailer.
 Unlike Brad nailer, a finish nailer is designed for use with woods that are soft or close to the same hardness, such as MDF.